Here’s some occasionally not-so-brief background information on each Old 3C Records artist.

 Burn Barrel — Songwriter J.P.
 Olsen (Beetkeepers, Malefactors of Great Wealth) resurfaced in the 90s with Burn Barrel, featuring good friends Tim Easton (of solo fame), members of long-time Columbus indie-roots-rockers Haynes Boys, and several local legends as guests performers.
 With that kind of star-power, we’re at a loss to explain why these guys weren’t huge — but that’s a story all-too-familiar to many a Columbus band.

 Counter Intuits are a recent collaboration between Jared Phillips (Times New Viking) and Ron House (Great Plains, Thomas Jefferson Slave Apts., etc.).
-Their first two releases are avery limited edition LPs on Pyramid Scheme Records.
-Buy them in the USA via Fusetron, while stocks last.
+Their first two releases are very limited edition LPs on Pyramid Scheme Records.

 Cruel, Cruel Moon — An eclectic mash-up of influences ooze out of every pore of Cruel, Cruel Moon’s music.
 Scuttling amongst the ocean of possibilities, their sanguine sound has been linked to traces of delta blues, British RnB, the Velvet Underground, Galaxie 500, Yo La Tengo, and Carolyn doesn’t want to leave out every pre-1968 chanteuse.
 Band members include: Craig Martin, songwriter, vocals, guitar, bass (Kent’s The Bad Crabs, solo recordings); Tim Gilbride, guitar stylings (Cleveland’s Thermos of Happiness, Riot Architecture, Lowdown, My Dad is Dead, The Channelmasters, currently playing in Uva Ursi, along with making his own home recordings); Carolyn Getson, songwriter, vocals, guitar, bass (Kent’s Betty, The Ragged Bags, Gunk, Cleveland’s OrangeOrange, Lowdown, The Channelmasters, Kent’s The Quarks, in duets with Tim, alone in her kitchen).
 Drummers include: Mark Keffer (The Bad Crabs, The Channelmasters); Warren Thompson; Derek Erdman (Kent’s Drones, ExDrones, The Beauty Pageant); Ian Penter (Number Station, solo guitarist/singer).